 You’re given real-time reporting of all your expenses.

-- ZipBooks has a simple, easy-to-use interface
+- ZipBooks has an easy-to-use interface

 - No ability to pay bills through the software